smart-edge-open/ido-specs/doc/architecture.md

 OpenNESS supports the following accelerator microservices.

-- <b>High-Density Deep Learning (HDDL)</b>: Software that enables OpenVINO™-based AI apps to run on Intel® Movidius™ Vision Processing Units (VPUs).
+- **High-Density Deep Learning (HDDL)**: Software that enables OpenVINO™-based AI apps to run on Intel® Movidius™ Vision Processing Units (VPUs).
 It consists of the following components:
   - HDDL device plugin for K8s
   - HDDL service for scheduling jobs on VPUs
-- <b>Visual Compute Acceleration - Analytics (VCAC-A)</b>: Software that enables OpenVINO™-based AI apps and media apps to run on Intel® Visual Compute Accelerator Cards (Intel® VCA Cards).
+- **Visual Compute Acceleration - Analytics (VCAC-A)**: Software that enables OpenVINO™-based AI apps and media apps to run on Intel® Visual Compute Accelerator Cards (Intel® VCA Cards).
 It is composed of the following components:
   - VPU device plugin for K8s
   - HDDL service for scheduling jobs on VPU
   - GPU device plugin for K8s
-- <b>FPGA/eASIC/NIC</b>: Software that enables AI inferencing for applications, high-performance and low-latency packet pre-processing on network cards, and offloading for network functions such as eNB/gNB offloading Forward Error Correction (FEC).
+- **FPGA/eASIC/NIC**: Software that enables AI inferencing for applications, high-performance and low-latency packet pre-processing on network cards, and offloading for network functions such as eNB/gNB offloading Forward Error Correction (FEC).
 It consists of:
   - FPGA device plugin for inferencing
   - SR-IOV device plugin for FPGA/eASIC
   - Dynamic Device Profile for Network Interface Cards (NIC)